apigee/apigee-m10n-drupal/.github/ISSUE_TEMPLATE/bug_report.md

 other version information if needed.

 ## Endpoint Info
-Which endpoing are you connected to?
+Which endpoint are you connected to?
 Apigee Edge, Apigee X or Private cloud (Tip: you can find out by visiting /admin/config/apigee-edge/settings)